Table of Contents

 B # copy running-config startup-config

-We will configure Router C like Router A. We will enable OSPF and then add OSPF Networks.
+We will configure Router C like Router A. We will enable OSPF and then add OSPF Networks under this process.

 C(config)# router ospf 1